BelabdiMalak/Photometric_3D_Reconstruction/README.md

 ---

 ## Steps
-To the 3D object I followed the following steps :
+To create the 3D object I followed the following steps :
-1. Normalize images values from **unit16** to **float32**, because the 96 images are too dark, normalization will make them clear.
-Add to that,we need float values to apply mathematical operations on our images.
+1. **Normalize** images values from **unit16** to **float32** : it helps to eliminate the effects of lighting variations on the appearance of the object being reconstructed.
-2. Divide each pixel by the correspending light intensity (shading correction in ImageJ to remove local fluorescent light intensity variations due to camera issues).
+2. Divide each pixel by the correspending light intensity : remove the effect of the lighting conditions on the image to have a consistent level of image intensities, which makes it easier to reconstruct the 3D structure of the object.
-3. To make our calculations less complex, we convert images into grey scale (convey less information than RGB).
+3. Convert images into grey scale : which simplifies the image, reduces the amount of data that needs to be processed, improves the accuracy of the 3D reconstruction process, and increases its efficiency.
-4. Get the normal vectors of all pixels of the object :
+4. Get the needle map : it is a representation of the surface normals of the object being reconstructed.
+The calculation of the needle map is an important step because it provides information about the orientation of the surface at each pixel in the image.
+This information is used to reconstruct the 3D shape of the object accurately.
-5. Change the scale to [0-255].
+5. Estimate the depth or z-coordinate using the needle map.